Children with Special Educational Needs or Disabilities

 St. Luke’s Special Educational Needs Coordinator (SENCO) is Mrs Gail Cropper.
 Mrs Cropper is a Deputy Headteacher in school and oversees the provision for children with special needs and disabilities throughout the school.
 Any parent wishing to discuss their child’s needs with Mrs Cropper is welcome to make an appointment to do so.
 You can email her directly on firstname.lastname@example.org

-Please click the links below to read our SEN Policy, Local Offer and Accessibility Plan & Disability Equality Duty for 2016/2017:
+Please click the links below to read our SEN Policy, Local Offer and Accessibility Plan & Disability Equality Duty:

 Please click the link below to view Rochdale Local Authorities Local Offer website: